Multifactor Authentication Provides Low-Cost & Effective IT Solutions

 How Net-Tech Provides Managed IT Services to Help With Your MFA

-Requiring employees to use MFA everywhere it’s an option should be the next step in your cybersecurity plan.
+Requiring employees to use MFA everywhere it’s an option should be the next step in your IT security plan.
 It’s relatively simple and low-cost, and it can prevent bad actors from accessing sensitive data.
 The truth is, employees are susceptible to phishing attacks that can expose confidential data.
-Unfortunately, organizational leaders should assume that it’s a matter of when, not if, a cybersecurity attack will happen.
+Unfortunately, organizational leaders should assume that it’s a matter of when, not if, a IT security attack will happen.

 Don’t let a bad actor exploit any cracks in the wall of your defense.
 It’s crucial to take every step possible to increase your network security.
 Net-Tech can help you set up MFA correctly, test it, and guide you through scaling for your entire organization.
 Throughout the process, we will also provide administrative assistance and user training.

 The Total Care Cloud subscription service from Net-Tech includes MFA setup and support.
 If you still have questions about implementing MFA or would like assistance with setting it up across the apps your employees use, please contact us.

 Reach out for a complimentary IT analysis today.